Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

-Next we change scenario and consider Eq.~(\ref{CM_simplest}) when $H_S(t)$ is explicitly time-dependent but the interactions are engineered to be thermal operations.
-This therefore means that, at each time step $[V_n, H_{A_n}] = - [V_n, H_S^n]$.
+Let us now change scenario and consider Eq.~(\ref{CM_simplest}) when $H_S(t)$ is explicitly time-dependent, but with the interactions engineered to be thermal operations.
+This means there is no on/off work involved, and $[V_n, H_{A_n}] = - [V_n, H_S^n]$.
 As a consequence, the heat exchanged to the ancillas, Eq.~(\ref{CM_CL_DeltaHA}), becomes

 which is written solely in terms of system-related quantities.
 From the master equation~(\ref{CM_simplest}) we now find the energy balance